sinthetix/gw2rb/README.md

 ##### #skill_info
 Returns a hash of information for specified skill(s) with the keys: `:id`, `:name`, `:icon`, `:chat_link`, `:type`, `:weapon_type`, `:professions`, `:slot`, as well as a large number of optional keys.
 For the complete list, see the [official API documentation for skills endpoint](https://wiki.guildwars2.com/wiki/API:2/skills#Response).

-The optional `id` parameter takes:
+The required `id` parameter takes:
 * an Integer => `skill_info(5490)`
 * a String of ID number(s) =>  `skill_info("5490,5491,5492")` or `skill_info("5490")`
 * an Array of ID numbers => `skill_info([5490,5491,5492])` or `skill_info(["5490", "5491", "5492"])`